bzaczynski/materials/wordcount/solution/script_02.md

 $ pytest --task
 ```

 The first time you do this, you'll have to tell VS Code that it's safe to trust the realpython.com domain.
-When you do, it'll open the page with instructions, which I'll move to the side:
+When you do, it'll open the page with instructions, which I'll move to the side so that I have them at my fingertips:

 Win + Left, Win + Right